 Össur operates within the global non-invasive orthopaedic industry, delivering advanced and innovative solutions within the prosthetics and bracing & supports markets.

-Prosthetics include artificial limbs and related products for individuals who were born without limbs or who have had limbs amputated. Össur offers a full range of premium lower- and upper-limb prosthetics, including feet, knees, hands, liners, and other components.
+Prosthetics include artificial limbs and related products for people who were born with limb loss or limb difference, or who have had limbs amputated. Össur provides a full range of premium lower and upper limb prosthetics, including feet, knees, hands, fingers, liners, and other components.

-The size of the global prosthetics component market is estimated to be approximately USD 1.3-1.4 billion. Össur is the second largest company operating in prosthetics with a market share estimated at 23-24%.
-The share has increased from our previous estimates of 22-23%, largely due to the acquisition of the prosthetics manufacturer College Park which was completed during the year.
+The size of the global prosthetics component market is estimated to be approximately USD 1.4-1.5 billion. Össur is the second largest company operating in Prosthetics with a market share estimated at 23-24%.

 Primary Sales Channels